apexpl/apex_v1/docs/install.md

 `try_files $uri $uri/ /index.php?$args;`

-### The `apex` phar archive

-You will notice a */apex* script within the installation directory.
-Although not required, if developing with Apex it is recommended you move this file to your environment path such as /usr/bin/.
-By doing so, whenever the documentation calls for you to type `php apex.php`, you can replace it with simply `apex`.

-For example, instead of typing `php apex.php install users`, you will instead be able to simply type `apex install users` and get the same result.

 ### Installing Packages

 Once the base installation is done, you can easily install additional packages.
-You may list all packages available with:  `php apex.php list_packages`
+You may list all packages available with:  `./apex list_packages`

-You can install a package with, for example for the "users" package:  `php apex.php install users`
+You can install a package with, for example for the "users" package:  `./apex install users`

-You can also install multiple packages at one time with for example:  `php apex.php install webapp users transaction support`
+You can also install multiple packages at one time with for example:  `./apex install webapp users transaction support`